vinsol-spree-contrib/spree_admin_activity_tracker/README.md

 4. Restart your server

   If your server was running, restart it so that it can find the assets properly.

+## Working

+1. Process any request on the admin section.

+2. Go to Congifuration tab on the sidebar and select time line option.
+All the processes are listed.

 ## Testing